Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Introduction

 \section{Introduction}

-Stochastic Differential Equations (SDEs) and Diffusion Processes have proven to be fundamental in the study and modelling of a wide range of phenomena coming from economics, finance, biology, medicine, engineering and physics \citep{KloedenPeterE.1992}.
+Stochastic Differential Equations (SDEs) and Diffusion Processes are fundamental in the study and modelling of a multitude of phenomena ranging in economics, finance, biology, medicine, engineering and physics, to mention but a few \citep{mao2007stochastic}.
 Most generally, any diffusion process can be defined via an SDE of the form:

-where $B(t)$ denotes a standard Brownian Motion and \eqref{eq : SDE most general form} is interpreted in the sense of stochastic It\^{o} integrals.
-Any diffusion thus involves two component: the (infinitesimal) conditional mean, i.e.\ the \textit{drift} $\mu$, and the (infinitesimal) conditional variation, i.e.\ the \textit{diffusion} $\sigma$.
-These functional parameters fully determine the probabilistic behaviour of its solutions.
-In particular, the {Fokker-Plank} Equation -- also known in the literature as Kolmogorov Forward Equation -- states that the marginal probability density functions of a diffusion process satisfying \eqref{eq : SDE most general form} can be characterized as the solution to a (deterministic) Partial Differential Equation (PDE) involving only the drift and diffusion functionals (see \citet{Sarkka2019}).
+where $B(t)$ denotes a standard Brownian Motion and \eqref{eq : SDE most general form} is interpreted in the sense of It\^{o} integrals.
+Any diffusion thus involves two components: the (infinitesimal) conditional mean, i.e.\ the \textit{drift} $\mu$, and the (infinitesimal) conditional variance, i.e.\ the \textit{diffusion coefficient} $\sigma$.
+These functional parameters fully determine the probabilistic behaviour of the SDE's solutions (\citet{Oskendal03}).

 Consequently, drift and diffusion estimation have long been a core statistical inference problem, widely investigated by many authors in both parametric and nonparametric frameworks.
-A particularly interesting aspect of this inference problem is the fact that diffusions are typically observed discretely, and different estimation regimens are possible, depending on whether one has infill asymptotics, or time asymptotics (for example).
-Our focus in this article will be on the case where discrete measurements are potentially few, irregular and noise-corrupted, but where sample path replicates are available.
+A particularly interesting aspect of this inference problem is the fact that diffusions are typically observed discretely, and different estimation regimes are possible, for instance depending on whether one has infill asymptotics, or time asymptotics.
+Our focus in this article will be on the case where the discrete measurements are potentially few, irregular and noise-corrupted, but where sample path replicates are available.
 While replication is increasingly being considered in the SDE literature, the sparse/noisy measurement setting appears to have so far remained effectively wide open.
-This is a setting that is routinely investigated in the context of functional data analysis ({\citet{Yao2005}, \citet{zhang2016sparse}, \citet{hall2006} and \citet{li2010}}), but under the restrictive assumption of smooth sample paths, thus excluding SDE.
+This is a setting that is routinely investigated in the context of functional data analysis ({\citet{Yao2005}, \citet{zhang2016sparse}, \citet{hall2006} and \citet{li2010}}), but under the restrictive smoothness assumptions, which exclude SDE.
 Our approach to making valid inferences for sparsely/noisely sampled SDE will blend tools from both SDE and FDA, and for this reason we begin with a short review before presenting our contributions.